Soil Testing in San Francisco, California

 Alluvial Soils: Valley Fertility

-Alluvial soils dominate the Santa Clara Valley, Napa Valley, and other low-lying areas where rivers have deposited sediments over thousands of years.
-These soils typically feature deep profiles with excellent drainage and high fertility.
-The USDA NRCS Soil Survey indicates these soils contain 2-4% organic matter and support the region's most productive agricultural areas.
+Alluvial soils dominate the Santa Clara Valley, Napa Valley, Sonoma Valley, and other low-lying areas where rivers have deposited sediments over thousands of years.
+These soils — represented by well-known series such as Yolo (fine-silty, mixed, superactive, nonacid, thermic Mollic Xerofluvents) and Rincon (fine, smectitic, thermic Mollic Haploxeralfs) — typically feature deep profiles, excellent drainage, and high natural fertility.
+The USDA NRCS Web Soil Survey classifies many of these valley-floor soils as Prime Farmland, with organic matter contents of 2-4% and pH ranges of 6.0-7.5 that suit a wide range of crops.

-These soils excel for vegetable crops, orchards, and vineyards due to their balanced texture and nutrient retention.
-However, they require careful management to prevent compaction and maintain organic matter levels through regular compost additions.
+These soils excel for vegetable crops, orchards, and vineyards due to their balanced texture and strong nutrient and water retention.
+However, they are vulnerable to compaction under foot traffic or heavy equipment and require regular compost additions to sustain organic matter levels as decomposition accelerates during dry summers.

 Franciscan Complex Soils: Geological Diversity

-Derived from the Franciscan Complex bedrock, these soils occur throughout much of the Bay Area, particularly in hilly terrain.
-They vary significantly in texture from sandy loams to heavy clays, reflecting the diverse rock types in the parent material.
-According to University of California research, these soils often have variable drainage and may require amendments to improve fertility.
+Derived from the tectonically complex Franciscan Formation bedrock, these soils occur throughout much of the Bay Area's hilly terrain — from the East Bay Hills to the Santa Cruz Mountains and the Marin headlands.
+They vary dramatically in texture from sandy loams to heavy clays, reflecting the heterogeneous mix of shale, chert, greywacke sandstone, and serpentinite in the parent rock.
+According to University of California Agriculture and Natural Resources soil management guidelines, many Franciscan-derived soils have slow permeability and benefit from organic matter additions to improve drainage and tilth.

 Marine Terrace Soils: Coastal Adaptation